Wiibuntu/Ubuntu-16.04-Wii/README.md

 This repository contains images of Ubuntu 16 for the Wii.

 # About The Project
-Trying to bring newer versions of Ubuntu to the Wii has been a project of mine for the last few months.
-Many trial and errors.
+One of the final planned releases of Ubuntu for the Wii.
+With many trial and errors.
 This versions actually build somewhat off of [Wii-Linux-NGX](https://github.com/neagix/wii-linux-ngx) But this version uses the same bootloader with a different kernel, a newer one.
 And it also boots Ubuntu 16 instead of Debian 8.